 We detected no IPv4 DNS leaks in on any platform.
 Our internet connection does not support IPv6 at the present time, so we have not been able to test IPv6 performance.

 OpenVPN Connect supports full Pv6 routing, though, so we would be surprised if it leaked IPv6 addresses in any way.
 It should be noted that the app includes an option to route VPN connections over IPv4 only.
-In the very unlikely event you did experience an IPv6 leak or an IPv6 DNS leak, selecting this option this would almost certainly fix the problem.
+In the very unlikely event you did experience an IPv6 leak or an IPv6 DNS leak, selecting this option would almost certainly fix the problem.

 WebRTC RTC leaks